developers-ubonu/fintrack/docs/fintrack/SCOPE_DEFINITION.md

 3. Invoice generation with proper GST/QST is verified as accurate by testing.
 4. Offline expense entry works reliably in field conditions with >95% sync success.
 5. Users report spending at least 25% less time on financial administration.
+6. Users can successfully add/edit/view clients and contractors.
-6. Users can successfully navigate core functions in their preferred language.
+7. Users can successfully navigate core functions in their preferred language.
-7. Beta users confirm the value of tax threshold alerts and guidance links.
+8. Beta users confirm the value of tax threshold alerts and guidance links.
-8. 70% of beta users express willingness to pay within the $10-20/month range.
+9. 70% of beta users express willingness to pay within the $10-20/month range.

 ### 6. Future Phase Considerations

-*(Minor updates for consistency)*
+*(No major changes needed here, consistent with MVP Scope v1.3)*

 | Feature/Item | Description | Tentative Phase | Prerequisites | Business Value |
 |--------------|-------------|-----------------|---------------|---------------|